-It may be helpful to find some inspirational images to bring to this meeting, if you have found any.
-Or, you may wish your Designer to take charge!
+It may be helpful to find some inspirational images to bring to this meeting, if you have seen any.
+Or, you may wish for your Designer to take charge!

-We will formalise the notes from this meeting into a Design Brief and ask you to approve them, as this will form the backbone to the Sketch Design.
+We will formalise the notes from this meeting into a Design Brief and ask you to approve them, as this will form the backbone to the Fee Schedule and the Sketch Design.

 5. sketch design